gromnitsky/copy_anchor_text/README.md

 The result should be in `_out` dir.

-## Implementation notes
+## Implementation notes from 2017

 Why doesn't it use the celebrated `activeTab` permission (+ `chrome.tabs.executeScript()`) instead of `<all_urls>`?

-The only way to get hold of a DOM node for which the `contextmenu` event was fired is to register an event handler first (on a parent of the node).
-This is what the extension does via injecting its content script into all the web pages.
+The only way to access a DOM node for which `contextmenu` event was fired is by first registering an event handler (on a parent of the node).
+This is what the extension accomplishes by injecting its content script into all web pages.

 But if we do `executeScript()` on demand, than the `contextmenu` event doesn't fire in the injected script *iff* `executeScript()` runs for